-The average SOC2 Type II audit consumes 847 hours of security and engineering time across a 12-month observation period.
-Of those hours, our analysis of 60 customer audits found that 71% — roughly 600 hours — is spent on evidence collection, formatting, and chasing stakeholders for screenshots.
+A SOC2 Type II audit can consume hundreds of hours of security and engineering time across a 12-month observation period.
+In our experience supporting customer audits, the majority of those hours is spent on evidence collection, formatting, and chasing stakeholders for screenshots.
 Almost none of that work requires human judgement.

 Why manual evidence collection is broken